mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueprocess-1-0-0.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The "BlueToque Business Process" Decentralized Identifier Method specification ("BlueToque Business Process" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Business Processes, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].
+The "BlueToqueTools Business Process" Decentralized Identifier Method specification ("BlueToqueTools Business Process" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Business Processes, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

-The "BlueToque Business Process" DID Method space is based, in large part, on the Object Management Group (OMG) Business Process Management Notation (BPMN) specification[40] for defining executable business process workflow templates.
+The "BlueToqueTools Business Process" DID Method space is based, in large part, on the Object Management Group (OMG) Business Process Management Notation (BPMN) specification[40] for defining executable business process workflow templates.
 In addition to being able to visually define business process workflow templates, the BPMN specification[40] defines a standard XML serialization format for the persistance and exchange of business process workflow templates across multiple workflow platforms.

 Further, the Trusted Digital Web project defines a BPMN-compatible, compact executable byte code and serialization format for the efficient storage and execution of business process workflow templates for use with Verifiable Data Registry (VDR) technologies (blockchain or any other verifiable storage architecture/technology).

 This specification defines the following:
-- "BlueToque Business Process" Identifier Syntax and Construction
+- "BlueToqueTools Business Process" Identifier Syntax and Construction
-- "BlueToque Business Process" DID Document CRUD Abstract Interface
+- "BlueToqueTools Business Process" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToque Business Process" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToqueTools Business Process" DID Method specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToque Business Process" DID Method.
+- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Business Process" DID Method.

 ### Intended Audience